mxschmitt/playwright-jest-example/README.md

-# playwright-jest-example
+# Playwright Jest example

-Example how to use Playwright in combination with Jest.
+> Example how to use Playwright in combination with Jest.